 These concerns have led some observers to recommend that the U.S. military move away from the up-or-out system, whereby individuals are continuously winnowed out of the system through the promotion process, toward some form of up-and-stay system.
 An early proponent of such a system-as well as critic of up-or-out-was Air Force Colonel John Boyd.
-Former Under Secretary of Defense for Force Management and Personnel Bernard Rostker has recently advocated such a system [25, 26].
-The Officer Management Study Group also recommended moving to an up-and-stay system for officers.
-Such a system would work more like university systems that give career tenure to those promoted to Associate Professor.
+Former Under Secretary of Defense for Force Management and Personnel Bernard Rostker has recently advocated such a system [24, 25].
 In Rostker's system, young officers would remain in an untenured status until the 10- to 12-year mark, at which point they would gain career status or be separated.
 This selection would retain fewer officers than the 80 percent of O-3s that are promoted at this career point to O-4 today.
 However, those retained would be kept for much longer careers than officers serve today and would not be subject to the continual winnowing that occurs today.
 Longer assignments would permit deeper skill development, and the negative aspects of up-or-out identified earlier would be avoided.
 But the system would still avoid stagnation by permitting the removal of officers on a case-by-case basis for underperformance.